CMakePP/CMakePPLang/docs/source/features/classes.rst

 CMakePP enables users to define classes and create instances of the classes.
 Classes in CMakePP can contain attributes and functions.
 CMakePP also supports inheritance.
-Examples of using classes are provided in the :ref:`using-classes` the section.
+Examples of using classes are provided in the :ref:`examples-classes` the section.
 A basic overview of the features of classes are provided below.

 .. _features-classes-definition: